Jayasurya5454/BudgetBuddy-Kubernetes-Deployment/README.md

 # Budget Buddy Deployment

-This folder contains the necessary files and instructions to deploy the Budget Buddy application (backend and frontend) on a Kubernetes cluster.
+Deploy a full-stack application (Budget Buddy), a financial application, on a Kubernetes cluster.
 ## Prerequisites

 - Kubernetes cluster